Typography

 Letter casing

-The book Dynamics in Document Design which says:
+The book Dynamics in Document Design says:

 When text is set in all capital letters, reading speed is slowed about 13 to 20 percent (Breland & Breland, 1944).
 Reading speed is optimal when uppercase and lowercase letters are used (Poulton, 1967; Rickards & August, 1975).
 When extra emphasis is needed, bold has been found to be a better cue than uppercase (Coles & Foster, 1975).